valory-xyz/autonolas-governance/scripts/deployment/README.md

 - There are several files with global parameters based on the corresponding network.
 In order to work with the configuration, please copy `gobals_network.json` file to file the `gobals.json` one, where `network` is the corresponding network.
 For example: `cp gobals_goerli.json gobals.json`.
 - The Valory multisig (Valory) is a Gnosis Safe contract with 3 signers and 2 threshold that already exists.
 - The community multisig (CM) of the DAO is a Gnosis Safe contract with 9 signers and 6 threshold that already exists.
-- The script to create balances for initial DAO members (`deploy_13.js`) will not be done from the EOA in the mainnet deployment, this will be done from the Valory multisig.
 - Please note: if you encounter the `Unknown Error 0x6b0c`, then it is likely because the ledger is not connected or logged in.

 ## Steps to engage